 Degree students and Exchange students

-All students, also exchange students at SeAMK need to report to the Local Register Office to get a personal identity code.
+All degree and exchange students of SeAMK need to register to the Local Register Office to get a personal identity code.

 Citizens of the Nordic countries may arrive, reside, study and work in Finland without limitations.
 They do not need visas, residence or work permits.
 Students from the EU countries and a number of other countries do not need a visa to enter the country.